Stephanie0002/QSFormer/README.md

 #### Model Evaluation

-Three (i.e., random, historical, and inductive) negative sampling strategies can be used for model evaluation, using 1:49 test, 1:9 validation, 1:1 train negative sampling ratio.
+Two (i.e., random, historical-random) negative sampling strategies can be used for model evaluation, using 1:49 test, 1:9 validation, 1:1 train negative sampling ratio.

 * If you want to use the best model configurations to evaluate *QSFormer* with *random* negative sampling strategy on *Wikipedia* dataset, run